Rupeshsoft/StreamAPI/README.md

 like Under EmployeeTaks You can find following details with StreamAPI and Collections example for Employee and Department based objects display.
 ==============================================================================================================================================

- Under StreamFundas You can find following details with concat example.
+ Under StreamFundas You can find following details with str.concat("value") and str = str.contact("value") example.
 =========================================================================

  Under StreamFundas You can find following details with orElse() and orElseGet() differences